knowm/memristor-discovery/src/main/resources/help/Synapse.md

 1. The jumper on the left side of memristor #1 connects to node `A`.
 1. The jumper on the right side of memristor #2 connects to node `B`.
-1. A jumper cable (white) connects the right side of memristor #1 with the left side of memristor #2.
+1. A jumper cable connects the right side of memristor #1 with node `Y`.
-1. A jumper cable (yellow) connects the left side of memristor #2 with node `Y`.
+1. A jumper cable connects the left side of memristor #2 with node `Y`.

 ## Memristor Selection